matthijscox/Blog/config.md

 The website_* must be defined for the RSS to work
 -->
 @def website_title = "Functional Noise"
-@def website_descr = "Maybe it's useful, maybe not"
+@def website_descr = "Maybe it's useful, or maybe not"
 @def website_url   = "https://www.functionalnoise.com"

 @def author = "Matthijs Cox"